hth313/ladybug/doc/differences.rst

 Differences to the HP-16C
 *************************

-Being inspired by the HP-16C there are a lot of similarities between the Programmer module for the HP-41 and the HP-16C.
+Being inspired by the HP-16C there are a lot of similarities between the Programmer's module for the HP-41 and the HP-16C.
 Apart from the obvious differences, such as form factor, battery life, alpha capabilities on the HP-41 and dedicated decorated keyboard on the HP-16C, there are a lot more subtle differences, which are discussed in this chapter.